Nature path - Kummelön nature reserve

 Categories

-Walk amongst old oak trees, enjoy the birdlife and rare plants, Kristinehamn.
+Walk amongst old oak trees and enjoy birdlife and rare plants.
+Kristinehamn nature reserve since 1970..

-On Kummelön you can walk in an old area of enclosed pasture land now filled with oak trees which are several hundreds of years old.
+Kummelön provides an old area of enclosed pasture land now filled with oak trees which are several hundreds of years old.
 There is also lime trees, bushes and herbaceaus plants which are unusual for this area.

-The area has been a nature reserve since 1970 and from the northern most tip of the reservation there is an excellent view of Ölmeviken, one of the county’s best bird habitats.
-Outdoor life facilities include a simple cottage, information boards, outdoor toilet without water and trails.
-There are footpaths through enclosed pasture-lands with old oak trees which are 1 km and 0.5 km long.
+The area has been a nature reserve since 1970 and from the northernmost tip of the reserve there is an excellent view of Ölmeviken, one of the county’s best bird habitats.
+Facilities include a simple cottage, information boards, outdoor toilet without water and hiking trails.
+The trails pass through enclosed pasturelands with old oak trees and are 1 km and 0.5 km long.